 In 2022, Boom Supersonic announced the Piedmont Triad International Airport in Greensboro, North Carolina as the home to the Overture Superfactory.
 Soon after, in January 2023, construction began on the site.
 This was an important milestone as Overture continues to advance toward production.
-Boom provided a detailed look at the facility progress being made during this year’s Paris Air Show, along with significant Symphony and Overture program advances.
+Boom provided a detailed look at the facility progress being made during the 2023 Paris Air Show, along with significant Symphony and Overture program advances.

 Boom is building the campus in sections, focusing first on the final assembly line, which is roughly 150,000 square feet with an additional 24,000 square feet of office space.
 As of this July, the facility continues to take shape.
-The foundations are complete, decking is underway, and erecting the steel trusses and beams that will serve as the backbone of the structure has begun.

 Follow along here, where we’ll be sharing updates to the Overture Superfactory construction between now and the completion in 2024.

 April 2023: Hangar door foundation build is underway.

 “Boom is on the leading edge of returning supersonic commercial passenger service.
 And such innovative, imaginative aerospace companies that will define the next century of aviation are precisely the type of partner we want on the airport,” said Kevin Baker, Executive Director of Piedmont Triad International Airport.

 “The first assembly line here at the Superfactory campus is designed to produce up to 33 aircraft per year.
 We have plans on this campus for a second assembly line, which will allow us to double production to a rate of 66 aircraft per year.
 Construction as we sit here today is well underway.
 It’s on track to be complete in the middle of next year,” said Blake Scholl, Boom founder and CEO, at the Paris Air Show press conference.

 June 2023: The backbone of the structure is erected.